After neglecting my body and health for the better part of the last two decades, I decided enough was enough.

 Me: “This can not be happening”

 After the initial shock wore off, it turned to complete panic.
-“What in the hell am I going to do?”
+“What am I going to do?”
 That was all I could keep thinking.
 I knew that one thing was for sure, I was not going to tell Bryan.
 I took about 2 weeks and really weighed all of my options.
 I knew that this was not what Bryan wanted… but I really did.
 It was then that I determined that the best thing for all of us was for me to break all ties with Bryan.
 Pushing him away would give me the fighting chance to make this work and it would save my heart from being broken again.
 I knew that emotionally, he was not able to be supportive of the situation.
 If I kicked him out of my house, he would have no choice but to move back to the East Coast and be out of my… our… lives forever.

 So, that is exactly what I did.
 I told him that he needed to find another place to live.
 He did not understand why.
-I must have looked like a completely psychotic asshole but to me, that was better than being the heartbroken fool.
+I must have looked like I was completely psychotic but to me, that was better than being the heartbroken fool.
 It was one of the hardest things I had done.
 Not talking to him every day was torture.
 Not being able to see him, misery.
 Not being able to hug him or kiss him, despite all of my best efforts, it shattered my soul.

 Bryan was the first to call me.
 I was surprised but relieved.
 It had been a really long month for me.
 I was still miserably sick and had dropped about 25 lbs.
 He told me that he wanted to get together for dinner, he wanted to talk to me about something.
 My heart immediately jumped, thinking “he has finally come to his senses”.
 I was wrong.
 That night at dinner, he commented on how great I looked.
 I was so pissed he would say that to me.
-1) I had been so fucking sick 2) flattering me should not have changed anything… but it did.
+1) I had been so sick 2) flattering me should not have changed anything… but it did.
 Bryan told me that his transfer had been approved and he would be making the cross-country drive back home around Thanksgiving.
 And there it was.